krishnagin/krishnagin/README.md

 - 👋 Hi, I’m @krishnagin
-- 👀 I’m interested in angular
+- 👀 I’m a software developer
-- 🌱 I’m currently learning angular
+- 🌱 Mainly focused on Java based web applications
-- 💞️ I’m looking to collaborate on angular testing and creating re-usuable UI components
+- 💞️ I’m curious on building distributed systems.
+- Long term goal is to build low level systems and work with GPUs

 <!---
 krishnagin/krishnagin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.